-Wang Youshen's art is characterised by a focus on the influence mass media exerts on our thoughts, emotions, and actions.
-For example, the mechanisms of inclusion and exclusion, which are determined by value judgments if never explicitly stated.
-In his photograph-based images, Wang Youshen uses selected press images alongside private photos as the basis of his investigation into the various functions and values of images as well as their truth content and modes of employment.
-Having worked as a magazine editor, Wang Youshen is particularly concerned about the power of print imagery.
-This is directly reflected in his work Newspaper (1993), where he uses newspaper as raw material, both covering entire walls and printing them directly onto fabric for clothing.
+Wang Youshen's art is characterized by a focus on the influence mass media exerts on our thoughts, emotions and actions.
+For example, the mechanisms of inclusion and exclusion, which are determined by value judgments, if never explicitly stated.
+In his photograph-based images, Wang Youshen uses selected press images as well as private photos as the basis of his investigation into the various functions and values of images, their truth content and modes of employment.
+Having worked as a magazine editor, Wang Youshen is particular concerned about the power of print imagery.
+This is directly reflected in his work Newspaper (1993), where he uses newspaper as raw material, thus covering entire walls and printing them directly onto fabric for clothing.
 In a similar project called Newspaper Advertising (1993), he covered the Chinese wall with newspaper.
 By reusing the printed media in an entirely new context, Wang Youshen subverts and questions its original meaning.Read More